Cyan4973/xxHash/tests/collisions/README.md

 #### How to integrate any hash in the tester

-The build script is expecting to compile files in `./allcodecs`.
+The build script is expecting to compile files found in `./allcodecs`.
 Put the source code here.
-This also works if the hash is a single `*.h` files.
+This also works if the hash is a single `*.h` file.

 The glue happens in `hashes.h`.
 In this file, there are 2 sections :